 The decision to demolish a building isn’t one to take lightly.
 But in some circumstances it is definitely the right thing to do.
 The building of more structures goes hand in hand with the need to demolish older ones, enabling buildings to acclimatise these structures to the evolving and more economically aware world around us.

-There are a variety of reasons why a building would need to be demolished, here are just a few:
+There are a variety of reasons why a building would need to be demolished, here are just a five:

 The Building Is Old